Houssem-25/anki_generator/README.md

 *   `german-nouns`: For noun gender and plural lookup.
 *   `gTTS`: For text-to-speech audio generation.
 *   `tqdm`: For progress bars.
+*   `groq`: For accessing the Groq API to generate example sentences and translations.

 See `requirements.txt` for specific versions.